26 Types of Insects in Texas

 This is one of the types of insects in Texas that also feed on other substances, including keratin, a fibrous animal protein that the larvae can consume.

 Most attacks can’t get through cotton and synthetic fabrics like polyester and rayon unless they are heavily stained with body oils or mixed with wool.
-Unnoticed carpet beetle infestations can grow and affect goods that are susceptible to them.
+Unnoticed carpet beetle infestations can grow and affect goods susceptible to them.

 Fall Armyworm

-Longhorn Beetles
+Longhorn Beetle

 The pleasant aroma of piles of recently cut timber entices longhorn beetles out into the open on warm days in late spring and summer.

 This is one of the types of insects in Texas that entomologists love, but foresters may find them to be a bother.
-This is because they look for locations to mate and lay their eggs, which can cause some damage.
+This is because they look for locations to mate and lay their eggs, which can cause damage.

 The beetle grubs can be seen gaining weight in wooded tunnels for one or possibly two years while using their strong jaws to gnaw through the wood.
 Some probably awoke as adults last fall and spent the winter hibernating.